qogusdn1017-BHW-SecondAccount/BaeHyeonWooPL/README.md

 ##

-**Edited : This Project is under License "GNU General Public License v3.0".
+**This Project is under License "GNU General Public License v3.0".
 Feel free to edit this repository. :D**

 If you fixed bugs or added some functions, contact me anytime.
 I'll listen to you.